ropensci/MODIStsp/README.md

 # Important News !!!!!

 Due to recent changes in rules for accessing NASA LPDAAC data via http, which now requires to specify a username and password, previous versions of MODIStsp will no longer work !
 Starting from v.1.2.2, the user can specify if downloading data via http or via ftp.
-In the formercase, a valid username and password will have to be specified !
+In the former case, a valid username and password will have to be specified !
 Those can be obtained by registrering an account at the address: https://urs.earthdata.nasa.gov/profile.

 # Table of contents
 1. [MODIStsp](#MODIStsp)